bookofproofs/bookofproofs.github.io/_sources/history/19th-century/infeld.md

 * The result of this collaboration was the Born-Infeld electrodynamics.
 * In Princeton, Infeld collaborated with Einstein writing a popular text Evolution of Physics (1938).
 * In 1938 Infeld received an offer from J L Synge of a professorship at the University of Toronto.
-* In 1939 Infeld married Helen, an American who was a graduate from Cornell in mathematics.
 * Already famed as a collaborator of Einstein, Infeld published many important papers over the next few years.
-* After the war Infeld's wife Helen lectured to engineers while bringing up their two children Eric and Joan who had both been born in Toronto.
 * Infeld had all his life been a pacifist.
-* This became a problem in North America in the later 1940s and Infeld was not one to keep his political views to himself.
 * The agent had been assigned to report on guest speaker Dr Leopold Infeld, then Canada's greatest physicist.
 * A professor at the University of Toronto, Infeld was well known as a close collaborator of Albert Einstein.
 * It was a great prize for Canada's scientific community when, 10 years earlier, Dr Infeld left the United States to come north.